-If you've had your driver licence suspended by police, or received a letter from Roads and Maritime Services (RMS) about a vehicle or licence decision, you may be eligible to appeal the decision.
+If you've had your driver licence suspended by police, or received a letter from Transport for NSW about a vehicle or licence decision, you may be eligible to appeal the decision.

-All Roads and Maritime Services licence and registration appeals must be filed to the Local Court within 28 days of receiving the letter.
+All Transport for NSW licence and registration appeals must be filed to the Local Court within 28 days of receiving the letter.

 You may appeal a licence or registration decision in the Local Court if you have: